-Under the musical direction of Vernon Bush, the GLIDE Ensemble performs every Sunday in the Sanctuary at 9:00 and 11:00 am for our legendary Sunday Celebrations.
+Under the musical direction of Vernon Bush, the Glide Ensemble performs every Sunday in the Glide Memorial Church Sanctuary at 9:00 and 11:00 am for our legendary Sunday Celebrations.

-Every Sunday, the drums pulse and the brass rise and fall as the GLIDE Ensemble and the Change Band take center stage with their signature opening song, “Pass Me Not Oh Gentle Savior.”
-Calling all who have ears to hear, they beckon San Francisco (and indeed, the world) to the corner of Ellis and Taylor for a transcendent spiritual experience that heals and saves lives.
-Touching thousands of people every year, the GLIDE Ensemble and the Change Band draw together those with disparate spiritual paths and life circumstances to sing of liberation, truth telling, love and hope.
+Every Sunday, at Glide Memorial Church, the drums pulse and the brass rise and fall as the Glide Ensemble take center stage with their signature opening song, “Pass Me Not Oh Gentle Savior.”
+They beckon San Francisco, and the world, for a transcendent spiritual experience that heals and saves lives.
+Touching thousands of people every year, the Glide Ensemble draw together those with disparate spiritual paths and life circumstances to sing of liberation, truth telling, love and hope.

-Dreamed into reality in the late 1960s by Rev. Cecil Williams, the GLIDE Ensemble ensures music remains one of the pillars of GLIDE’s ministry.
-Starting with GLIDE's first “Happening,” a contemporary worship service that brought jazz music into the sanctuary and hippies dancing in the aisles, music has always been a part of the movements of justice GLIDE has embarked on.
+Dreamed into reality in the late 1960s by Rev. Cecil Williams, the Glide Ensemble ensures music remains one of the pillars of Glide Memorial Church’s ministry.
+Starting with Glide Memorial Church’s first “Happening,” a contemporary worship service that brought jazz music into the sanctuary and hippies dancing in the aisles, music has always been a part of the movements of justice Glide Memorial Church has embarked on.
 Gone were the dirge-like hymnals; in came the joyous, explosive gospel music of the Black church alongside the rich traditions of jazz, rock, folk and blues.

-Beyond Sunday, the Ensemble and Change Band have brought their music out into the community, from prisons and the projects to stadiums and television, from the streets of the Tenderloin to the silver screen.
+Beyond Sunday, the Glide Ensemble has brought their music out into the community, from prisons and the projects to stadiums and television, from the streets of the Tenderloin to the silver screen.
 They have sung before both presidents and the homeless, celebrities and nobodies.
-From Market Street to as far away as Shanghai, China, the GLIDE Ensemble and Change Band has taken our embrace of social justice to the world.
+From Market Street to as far away as Shanghai, China, the Glide Ensemble has taken our embrace of social justice to the world.

-Perhaps more than anything, the gift of the Ensemble will always be its ability to summon forth the powerful feelings of community, support, faith and love from the sanctuary every Sunday, week in and week out, without exception.
-For many, it may just be GLIDE’s greatest gift of all.
+Perhaps more than anything, the gift of the Ensemble will always be its ability to summon forth the powerful feelings of community, support, faith and love from the Glide Memorial Church Sanctuary every Sunday, week in and week out, without exception.
+For many, it may just be Glide’s greatest gift of all.